ezquant/azbotport/README.md

 # ezbot

-A trading bot supporting cryptocurrency and CTP, based on golang and docker.
+A trading robot that plans to support stocks, futures and cryptocurrencies, developed by golang, supports docker deployment.